This post may contain affiliate links. Please read my full disclosure for information.

 Starting this blog has been one of the greatest things in my life.
 I love that I can use my blog to reach people and encourage people that I otherwise wouldn’t be able to.

 And you can, too.

-If you’re afraid that you’re not interesting enough, and not talented enough, I am here to tell you that you can do it.
+If you’re afraid that you’re not interesting enough and not talented enough, I am here to tell you that you can do it.
 I thought my blog would be super boring because I didn’t have anything interesting to write about, but here I am still trucking along.
-I didn’t think I was talented, like I said earlier, I didn’t like writing when I was in school, but here I am.
+I didn’t think I was talented and like I said earlier, I didn’t like writing when I was in school, but here I am.
 I love it now.